Our spending plans for 2021-2022 were approved on Wednesday 17 February 2021.

 These plans include the revenue budget (our running costs) and the capital programme (which funds land, buildings and roads).

-The revenue budget includes our spending on day to day services, such as provision of care to older people, and keeping our libraries and leisure centres open.
+The revenue budget includes our spending on day-to-day services, such as provision of care to older people, maintaining our parks and collecting waste.

-The capital programme (land, buildings and roads) includes funding for major investments in the city and for work of lasting benefit.
-Most of the money we have to spend comes from government grants and the proceeds of selling land and buildings.
-The capital programme includes new plans to spend £54 million.
+The capital programme includes funding for major investments in the city and for work of lasting benefit.
+Most of the money we spend comes from government grants and the proceeds of selling land and buildings.

 Our revenue budget and capital programme for 2021-2022 can be downloaded below.